sagemath/trac_to_gh/Issue 5561.md

 # Issue 5561: is_primitive does not belong in Polynomial because its definition varies

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5561

 Original creator: rhinton